 Another good option is having your record expunged before you apply to school.
 Once you turn 18, you can get your record expunged, and you won’t have to tell people that you have a record.

 Everyone wants to go to a good school to further their education, but this can be put at risk if you have a record.
-If you have any questions about getting into college with a juvenile criminal record, contact Ruane Attorneys at 203-925-9200 and we will help you the best they can.
-You can also contact us to learn more about getting a juvenile record expunged.
-Everyone deserves a chance to go to college, no matter what their past history is.
+If you have any questions about getting into college with a juvenile criminal record, an attorney can help.